Skip to main content

 The only way that Aunt IRMAA pops into town is if Max’s MAGI gets too high.
 This is determined when you file your taxes with the IRS.
 The name of the game is to make sure your MAGI is below the applicable thresholds.

-My Life Changed Over the Last Two Years
+Life Changed Over the Last Two Years

 Planning to Avoid Aunt IRMAA Entirely

 In a perfect world, you’d have income and expenses that are even every year and never go above the threshold amounts.
-There are a couple ways to think about this.
+There are a couple of ways to think about this.
 Keeping expenses low reduces the need for more income.
 On the other hand, more income isn’t the worst thing either – except for the tax part.

 Required Minimum Distributions